 8, prepared by HW (October 2020).
 The location of the two caps is indicated on Figure 3.
-As detailed below in Section 3.1.1 and indicated on Table 1, the installation of the two caps have resulted in a significant decrease (79 to 96 percent) in the concentration of the six regulated PFAS analytes beneath the capped areas.
+As detailed below in Section 3.1.1 and indicated on Table 1, the installation of the two caps have resulted in a significant decrease (59 to 71 percent) in the concentration of the six regulated PFAS analytes and total PFAS (69 to 84 percent) beneath the capped areas.
 These results indicate that the caps are working to reduce the leaching of PFAS from the soil in these areas into the underlying groundwater.
+A depiction of the concentration of total PFAS, the Sum of Six PFAS, 6:2 FTS and depth to groundwater over time for select wells located in the Deployment Area and ARFF/SRE Building Area are included in Appendix A.